-- 6.36 One of the objectives of the RAP is to restore livelihood conditions of the PAPs at pre-project level; if not enhanced.
+6.36 One of the objectives of the RAP is to restore livelihood conditions of the PAPs at pre-project level; if not enhanced.
 In other words; under the project; the main focus of restoration and enhancement of livelihood will be to ensure that the PAPs are able to "regain their previous living standards".
 The EM has adequate provisions to address the issues relating to loss of economic livelihood of the people due to project.
-The broad entitlement which will assists PAPs in income restoration includes: - (i) Additional ex-gratia @ Rs 15/Sqm for LA more than 1500 Sqm, - (ii) Rehabilitation assistance to landless, marginal and small farmers @750 days of minimum wage allowance, - (iii) Transitional allowance to PAFs, - (iv) One time financial assistance to rural artisans, traders and self-employed @ INR 25000, - (v) Subsistence allowance to the affected BPL households @ 300 days of minimum wage allowance, - (vi) Rehabilitation assistance (750 days of minimum wage) to those losing livelihood, - (vii) Special rehabilitation assistance @ 300 days of minimum wage to the vulnerable persons including the poor, widows, women headed women families, physically challenged, and the aged. - (viii) Training assistance for income generation through NGOs and - (ix) Temporary employment in construction (if available for civil work and opted by the PAPs).
+The broad entitlement which will assists PAPs in income restoration includes:

+- (i) Additional ex-gratia @ Rs 15/Sqm for LA more than 1500 Sqm, - (ii) Rehabilitation assistance to landless, marginal and small farmers, - (iii) Transitional allowance to PAFs, - (iv) One time financial assistance to rural artisans, traders and self employed, - (v) Subsistence allowance to the affected BPL households, - (vi) Rehabilitation assistance (750 days of wage) to those losing livelihood, - (vii) Training assistance for income generation through NGOs and - (viii) Temporary employment in construction (if available for civil work and opted by the PAPs).